ZTC Acceleration Grant Collaboration Cohort Information

 Access this page directly: tinyurl.com/ZTCCohorts

 The Academic Senate for California Community Colleges (ASCCC) Open Educational Resources Initiative (OERI) is facilitating the ZTC Acceleration Grant Collaboration Cohorts.
 Although this process was introduced to prevent the duplication of effort, it also provides a means to ensure the awareness of available open educational resources (OER) and other sustainable means of achieving ZTC status, share OER development plans, and identify opportunities for collaboration.
 Participation in a Collaboration Cohort is not a commitment to collaborate, but rather an indication of a willingness to share and learn.
 The outcome of the process would only be a collaboration if representatives from some or all of the participating colleges agree on a project that would benefit from collaboration.
 Ideally, the cohort process will decrease the work necessary to achieve a ZTC pathway for all who are involved.
 At the conclusion of the cohort process, the OERI will provide a report to the California Community Colleges Chancellor’s Office (CCCCO) that will document the work of the cohort, verify the absence of duplicative plans, and/or delineate how duplication will be prevented or minimized.
+A flowchart depicting an overview of the Collaboration Cohort process is available.

 The Collaboration Cohort process is intended to address the following components of California Education Code §78052: